tembo-io/website/landing/src/content/docs/postgres_guides/how-to-select-database-in-postgres/how-to-select-database-in-postgres.md

 ---
-sidebar_position: 2
-tags:
-  - Postgres Basics
+title: How to select database in Postgres
 ---

-# How to select database in Postgres

 Databases are the foundations upon which your data is organized and stored in Postgres.
 While PostgreSQL offers a robust environment for database management, the process of selecting a database may not always be as intuitive as one might hope.